the-invariant/the-invariant.github.io/BUILD.md

 # Build

-This branch is a local Jekyll 3 compatibility test.
+This branch uses a local Jekyll 4.1 setup.

 Install the local gems: